Leverage Calculator XAUUSD

 Leverage Examples:

-To put in another way your broker gives you $100 for each one dollar in your trading account.
+To put in another way your broker gives you $100 dollars for each one dollar in your trading account.
 This is what's referred to as xauusd leverage.

-This means if you open a account with $2,000 and your leverage option is 100:1, then you get $100 for every $1 you which you have in your trading account, the total amount of capital you'll control is:
+This means if you open a account with $2,000 and your leverage option is 100:1, then you get $100 for every $1 you which you have on your trading account, the total amount of capital you'll control is:

 If for dollar the online broker gives you 100

-Then if you have 2,000 you will get a total of:
+Then if you have 2,000 you'll get a total of:

 $2,000 * 100 = $200,000 dollars

-Most new traders ask what leverage ratio is best for 1000 dollars, or $5000 dollars, or $10,000 account? - The best option to choose when opening a live account is 100:1 and not 500:1.
+Most new traders ask what leverage ratio is best for 1000 dollars, or $5000 dollars, or $10,000 trading account? - The best option to choose when opening a live account is 100:1 and not 500:1.

 About Leverage